kedacore/sample-go-rabbitmq/README.md

 rabbitmq-consumer   0         0         0            0           3s
 ```

+[This consumer](https://github.com/kedacore/sample-go-rabbitmq/blob/master/cmd/receive/receive.go) is set to consume one message per instance, sleep for 1 second, and then acknowledge completion of the message.
+This is used to simulate work.

 ### Publishing messages to the queue

 #### Deploy the publisher job

-The following job will publish 600 messages to a "hello" queue the deployment is listening to.
-You can modify the exact number of messages in the yaml file.
+The following job will publish 600 messages to the "hello" queue the deployment is listening to.
+As the queue builds up, KEDA will help the horizontal pod autoscaler add more and more pods until the queue is drained after about 2 minutes and up to 100 concurrent pods.
+You can modify the exact number of messages in the `deploy-publisher-job.yaml` file.
+You can also control the min and max replicas in the `deploy-consumer.yaml` file.

 ```cli
 kubectl apply -f deploy/deploy-publisher-job.yaml